 McKinsey: To make progress, zoom into specific sustainability topics

 Where to start?
 McKinsey researchers recommend that leaders focus on specific sustainability topics versus a broad, all-encompassing view.
 “Sustainability is often used as a catch-all term covering a great many topics.
 But for any given company, few topics will be of equal importance,” they explained.
 To do this well, leaders should define a list of sustainability topics that matter most to the organization, either because it’s important to the institution or because there are areas in which the organization is well-positioned to make a difference.

 For some colleges and universities, that exercise involves reassessing their use of paper, print, mail, and parcel management operations.
 Heather Strange and Joe Polizzi, both regional account managers with FedEx Office, often help institutions advance sustainable practices in those areas.

 Transitioning to green printing

 Paper has a bad rep in the context of sustainability — sometimes undeservingly so.
 In truth, paper is among the most renewable and easily recycled products in the world, with a 65.7% recovery rate in North America.
 That’s more than any other material, writes the American Forest & Paper Association.
-Responsible paper production can also contribute to the health and growth of forests, according to Two Sides.
+Responsible paper production can also contribute to the health and growth of forests.
 Still, higher ed leaders can take measures to make better paper and printing decisions.

 Recently, a prominent U.S. university asked Strange for help in evaluating alternative paper solutions.
 “We’re starting with a price comparison between standard versus recycled paper versus tree-free paper.
 As the university tries some of those alternatives, we’ve committed to tracking them for a year so the university will have a clear snapshot of their consumption and costs,” Strange explained.
 “With those metrics, we can also evaluate whether a price break is feasible on high-volume items.”